alexpetros/triptych/SPECIFICATIONS.md

   elements, then nothing happens
 - Add additional `_this` keyword which targets the element that made the request (`_self` is taken)

-# Navigation
+## Navigation
 - History is only saved if there is a full-page navigation
 - Back button will show the page as it was when the navigation occurred (including any partial, non-navigation replacements that happened).
 This mimics existing navigation behavior
-- History is only saved if there is a full-page navigation

 ## Misc
 - Query strings are dropped from the URL, to mimic ([4.10.22.3](https://www.w3.org/TR/2011/WD-html5-20110525/association-of-controls-and-forms.html#form-submission-algorithm))

 # Unresolved
-- Should there be a history toggle?
+- CSS classes that replicate possible pseudo-classes (i.e. for a request in progress)
+- Toggle that allows you to specify that a replacement *should* trigger a page replacement
-- Should buttons implement existing iFrame and "special" targets
+- Should buttons implement existing iFrame and "special" targets?